isstac/kelinci/README.md

 The second component is on the JAVA side.
 It is found in the 'instrumentor' subdirectory.
 This component instruments a target application with AFL style administration, plus a component to communicate with the C side.
 When later executing the instrumented program, this sets up a TCP server and runs the target application in a separate thread for each incoming request.
-It sends back an exit code (succes, timeout, crash or queue full), plus the gathered path information.
+It sends back an exit code (success, timeout, crash or queue full), plus the gathered path information.
 Any exception escaping main is considered a crash.
 To build, run `gradle build` in the 'instrumentor' subdirectory.